upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * the card you're standing on (and so reveal the one underneath that),
 * or a card from below a higher neighbouring point (as if you're digging into the side of a hill).

-If you already have a spade in your pouch, you can pick a second card from the same or a different point.
+If you already have a spade in your pouch, you can pick an additional card from the same or a different point.

 Having picked one or two cards, if your pouch size is exceeded you must immediately DISCARD enough cards to bring it down to an allowed size.